ls1intum/Artemis/docs/dev/api-versioning.rst

 If a range contains two elements, an actual range is specified. ``@VersionRange{1,3}`` specifies that the endpoint accepts versions 1, 2, and 3, assuming that Artemis supports at least until version 3.
 If a range contains only one element, a lower limit is specified. ``@VersionRange{1}`` specifies that the endpoint accepts all versions starting from 1. ``@VersionRanges`` with no supplied parameters gets interpreted as no annotation.
 Hence, qualifies for all versions.
 Other configurations are illegal.

+If you need to deviate from the default versioning scheme, you can use the ``@IgnoreGlobalMapping`` annotation.
+See the JavaDoc for more information.
+Use with caution!

 The ``VersioningTest`` tests all endpoints for correct versioning configuration and conflicts.

 Currently, there is no documentation of the API available.
 Please refer to the code base for any available endpoints.